ndemou/Out-PingStats/README.md

 Even if you know, you need some experience with it to get a feeling of what is normal and what is not.
 Take a look at the examples below for a quick start.

+### Slow updating graphs with indicators of network quality

 All graphs except LAST RTTs and HISTOGRAM are **slow updating graphs**.
-Each bar in them represents indicators of network quality that are computed for the *period* of several seconds.
+Each bar in them represents **indicators of network quality** that are computed for the *period* of several seconds.
 The *period* is 2mins by default and can be changed with `-AggregationSeconds`.
 In the x-axis you also get a tick every 10 periods (so 20mins by default).

-### Indicators of network quality

 We compute the minimum of all RTT times(`min`) and the 95th percentile(`p95`).
 For the many of us without a statistics degree, if `p95` equals 50msec then 95%